Table of Contents

-GLIDE when engaged makes the output voltage glide smoothly from one step to another using linear interpolation.
-A white line show the slope.
+GLIDE when engaged makes the output voltage glide smoothly from one step to another.
+A white line shows the slope.
 See the section on glide for some technical details about exactly what happens at boundaries.

 RANDOM sets the steps to random values.

 NORMAL performs a normalization on the values.
-In other words it stretches and shifts the values so that the pattern occupies the full vertical range.
+This stretches and shifts the values so that the pattern occupies the full vertical range.

 RISE sets the values in increasing order to create a ramp.
 Use REVERSE to transform a rise into a fall.

-The COPY and PASTE buttons allow you to copy data from one CV Sequencer to another, either within the same module or between them – handy for quickly creating subtle variations like phase shifts.
+The COPY and PASTE buttons allow you to copy data from one CV Sequencer to another, either within the same module or between them.
 Click on COPY to copy the pattern to the clipboard.
 Click on PASTE to copy a pattern from the clipboard.

 COLOR enables you to select a color for the sequencer bars.
 This is great for color coding different functions especially in a large patch.
 For instance you might choose to use green to represent filter cutoff.
 Or you can just pick colors to brighten things up (Adroit modules are purposely rather neutral looking so as to not grate on the eye during prolonged sessions).

 When a channel’s glide button is engaged instead of the values between steps instantly jumping from one value to another a smooth transition is made.
 The glide uses a linear interpolation method rather than slew limiting so the slope of the glide is always exact and doesn’t need adjusting when the tempo changes.

 A white line is superimposed on the colored bars to indicate the gliding values.